A hybrid quantum-classical algorithm for Bayes-optimal quantum state discrimination using the source code: Introduction

 Recall the setting that Bob expects one of the states from the set $\{\rho_1, \dots, \rho_N\}$ with corresponding a priori probabilities $\{q_1, \dots, q_N\}$.
-In this generalized framework, we consider the POVM $\{M_1, \dots, M_{L}\}$.
-We introduce a reward/penalty parameter $R_{ij}$ as the reward given to Bob if he outputs $i$, given by $M_i$, upon receiving the state $\rho_j$.
-The idea behind the reward/penalty is that it generalizes the aforementioned discrimination tasks while opening up the possibilities for new ones.
-In general, we can assume that Bob wishes to maximize his reward function given as
+Helstrom's Bayes approach~\cite{helstrom1969quantum} considers a POVM $\{M_1, \dots, M_{L}\}$ along with the parameters $R_{ij}$, where $R_{ij}$ is Bob's reward\footnote{The reward can also be negative which can be interpreted as a penalty.} if he outputs $i$, given by $M_i$, upon receiving the state $\rho_j$.
+The idea behind the reward is that it generalizes the aforementioned discrimination tasks while opening up the possibilities for new ones.
+The parameter $R_{ij}$ is also referred to as the cost matrix~\cite{helstrom1969quantum, holevo1973statistical, holevo1978asymptotically, brody1996bayesian, helstrom2003bayes, yuen2003optimum, nakahira2012minimum}, loss function~\cite{wieczorek2018entropic} or the payoff function~\cite{watrous2018theory}.

-We now briefly revisit each discrimination task and discuss how it is a special case of this framework.